TOPPROJECT SUMMARYPROCESSGALLERY

 • Reclaimed Cherry Wood — Warm, durable, and slightly worn; each slat carries its own story

-• Repurposed Fishing Net — Dyed marine blue; flexible catchall made from salvaged ocean plastic
+• Repurposed Fishing Textiles — Flexible catchall made from salvaged ocean netting or sail Cloth

 • Brass Hardware — Offcut metal for subtle, repairable fastenings